 But prayer is meant to change us, isn’t it?
 Let’so not be so arrogant as to suggest that communicating with the Divine will allow us to walk away without being transformed.
 We pray about situations, and we think about situations, and God will break through our platitudes and prejudices, until He transforms how we speak, how we spend, how we act, how we vote, how we serve, how we Tweet, how we love.

 People get cynical when they see so many of us talking about thoughts and prayers.
-Part of that is scepticism, but part of it is, I think, the fact that we say these things every time but nothing changes; there’should always another disaster that could have been mitigated; always another act of violence that could have been avoided.
+Part of that is scepticism, but part of it is, I think, the fact that we say these things every time but nothing changes; there’s always another disaster that could have been mitigated; always another act of violence that could have been avoided.

 We want God to materialise and personally fix things, but sometimes he expects us to be the answer to some of those prayers.
 We speak with him, we follow Jesus, we embrace the Spirit and that’ll have an impact.
 And bad things will still happen, but at least we won’t paint God as an impotent deity on a cloud through our refusal to let him change us.